 Unfortunately, Awakening the Zodiac, while it ventures into the highly promising idea of the unmasking of The Zodiac, fails to make the mystery interesting in any way.
 The idea of finding evidence from The Zodiac in a locker auction is an intriguing hook.
 However, the film’s playoff of these elements are dull.
 None of the historical suspects or even the clues The Zodiac sent are debated.
 At most, the film mentions The Zodiac’s second unsolved cypher.
 The rest of the film is the tedious stuff of running around being stalked by people.

 Jonathan Wright made his directorial debut with the horror film Nostrum (2010) and prior to that had been working as an assistant director since the mid-1990s.
-He has also made a half-dozen other tv movies.
+He has also made a half-dozen other tv movies, which principally seem to be Yuletide-themed family films for the Christmas season.